 All homes require regularly spaced supports along all main frame I-beams.
 Select spacing between supports and sketch them on the support plan.
-Remember to consider the potential interferences as discussed on page 15.
 Keep in mind that frame supports under homes with 8" deep I-beams may be no more than eight feet apart.
 Those under homes with 10" or 12" deep I-beams may be no more than 10 feet apart.
 Generally, greater distances between supports will require larger footings.